reidjs/chat/README.md

 ```

 ## Open Questions
-1. How can we enable the user to run and debug their code from the phone?
-A solution might be a small website (like [repl](https://replit.com/)) that you can easily paste code snippets into and see output etc.
+How can we enable the user to run and debug their code from the phone?
+  - A solution might be a website like [replit](https://replit.com/) that you can easily paste code snippets into and see the output.

 ## Request for Help